COMP-10259/assignment-zero-jcqln2/README.md

 GitHub is home to some of the most advanced technologies in the world.
 Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
 This course starts with the basics of GitHub, but we'll dig into the rest later.

-## :octocat: Understanding the GitHub flow
+## Understanding the GitHub flow

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.

 ### Repositories

-A repository is where your project work happens--think of it as your project folder.
+A repository is where your project work happens - think of it as your project folder.
 It contains all of your project’s files and revision history.
 You can work within a repository alone or invite others to collaborate with you on those files.

 ### Cloning

-When a repository is created with GitHub, it’s stored remotely in the ☁️.
+When a repository is created with GitHub, it’s stored remotely in the cloud.
 You can clone a repository to create a local copy on your computer and then use Git to sync the two.
 This makes it easier to fix issues, add or remove files, and push larger commits.
 You can also use the editing tool of your choice as opposed to the GitHub UI.
 Cloning a repository also pulls down all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project!
 This can be helpful if you experiment with your project and then realize you liked a previous version more.
 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ### Committing and pushing
 **Committing** and **pushing** are how you can add the changes you made on your local machine to the remote repository in GitHub.
 That way your instructor and/or teammates can see your latest work when you’re ready to share it.
 You can make a commit when you have made changes to your project that you want to “checkpoint.”
 You can also add a helpful **commit message** to remind yourself or your teammates what work you did (e.g. “Added a README with information about our project”).

 Once you have a commit or multiple commits that you’re ready to add to your repository, you can use the push command to add those changes to your remote repository.
-Committing and pushing may feel new at first, but we promise you’ll get used to it 🙂
+Committing and pushing may feel new at first, but we promise you’ll get used to it

-## 💻 GitHub terms to know
+## GitHub terms to know

 ### Repositories
 We mentioned repositories already, they are where your project work happens, but let’s talk a bit more about the details of them!
 As you work more on GitHub you will have many repositories which may feel confusing at first.
 Fortunately, your ["GitHub dashboard"](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard) helps to easily navigate to your repositories and see useful information about them.
 Make sure you’re logged in to see it!

 Repositories also contain **README**s.
 You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
-We are using this README to communicate how to learn Git and GitHub with you. 😄
+We are using this README to communicate how to learn Git and GitHub with you.
 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 ### Branches